IlMalakhov/vocab-bot/README.md

 # What is it?

 This is a Telegram bot designed to help users look up **word definitions** in English, save them, and manage a personal **vocabulary list**.
-It connects to a PostgreSQL database and fetches word definitions from [thefreedictionary.com](https://thefreedictionary.com)
+It connects to a PostgreSQL database and fetches word definitions from [Dictionary API](https://dictionaryapi.dev/).
+It also fetches images from [Unsplash API](https://www.unsplash.com) and scrapes synonyms from [thesaurus.com](https://www.thesaurus.com).

 ## Usage